-Trigger points (TrPs), or muscle knots, are a common cause of stubborn and strange aches and pains, and yet they are under-diagnosed.
-The 13 Perfect Spots (jump to list below) are trigger points that are common and yet fairly easy to massage yourself — the most satisfying and useful places to apply pressure to muscle.
-For tough cases, see the advanced trigger points treatment guide.
+Trigger points (TrPs), or muscle “knots,” are a common cause of stubborn & strange aches & pains, and yet they are under-diagnosed.
+The 14 Perfect Spots (jump to list below) are trigger points that are common & yet fairly easy to self-treat with massage — the most satisfying & useful places to apply pressure to muscle.
+For tough cases, see the advanced trigger point therapy guide.

 Deep within the Anatomical Bermuda Triangle, a region on the side of the neck, is the cantankerous scalene muscle group.
 Massage therapists have vanished while working in this mysterious area, never to be seen again.
 The region and its muscles are complex and peculiar, and many less-trained massage therapists have low confidence working with them.
-This article explains how the scalene muscles are involved in several common pain problems in the neck, chest, arm, and upper back, and how to treat pain in these areas by massaging the scalenes.
+This article explains how the scalene muscles can be involved in several common pain problems in the neck, chest, arm, and upper back, and how to treat pain in these areas by massaging the scalenes.
 The scalenes are a difficult muscle group to work with, but rewarding!

 Referred pain effects are par for the course with all muscle pain or any other internal pain — for instance, heart attacks are felt in the shoulder and arm — but the scalene muscles consistently produce unusually complex, variable, and extensive patterns of referred pain.
 The results can be a bit bizarre, causing symptoms that most people never guess are coming from the scalenes, even doctors and therapists.